sonicrules1234/iced-twitch-gui/README.md

 Works with any program to do the actual streaming.
 Defaults to assuming an already set up twitch-hls-client.

+Also provides notifications for when streamers go online.

 Icon found on vecteezy.com

 [Instructions on how to get the oauth token if wanted](https://streamlink.github.io/cli/plugins/twitch.html#authentication)